Pirot rebellion: Rebellion

 The Turks were alarmed, and armed conflict broke out on the streets, during which Hadži-Neša was caught in the midst of a large group of villagers who had a shootout with the Turks.
 In the mediation between Petronijević and the mühürdar, the Turks retreated to the Pirot Fortress.
 The villagers did not want to scatter and remained around the town in large groups, numbering 500–1,000 each.
 Among these were people from the regions of Visok, Nišava and Lužnica.
 Those from Visok were most active.
 Between 25 and 28 May Petronijević tried to calm down the villagers, but to no avail, stating that "they want that no Turk remain, and that if the Turks do not leave voluntarily, they will attack the town.
 They say that they only wait for You to send cannons and aid, as promised to them".
 At the beginning of the turmoil, Prince Miloš made the Porte immediately replace ayan Mahmud, and they appointed Nektarios from Lemnos the new bishop.

 Ottoman troops were sent from Sofia and Leskovac.
 Prince Miloš recommended that Petronijević work on calming down the rebellion and have the Albanian crew at Pirot replaced by nızamı (a westernized military corps), "Imperial people".
-The seriousness of the rebellion, that it threatened to "lit up Turkey", is seen from Prince Miloš's letter of 31 May: "...We say this because that Pirot turmoil is very dangerous, because all of Bosnia is again in motion, and the fire has spread even to [Novi] Pazar...
+The seriousness of the rebellion, that it threatened to "light up Turkey", is seen from Prince Miloš's letter of 31 May: "...We say this because that Pirot turmoil is very dangerous, because all of Bosnia is again in motion, and the fire has spread even to [Novi] Pazar...
 God forbid that it erupts from Pirot, it may combine with the Bosnian [rebellion] and Albanian [rebellion] from Pazar, and it would be a great evil, which we do not know who would [manage to] silence."
 On the Sunday of 29 May, in the afternoon, many villagers came to the town market, which frightened the local Turks who then took up arms.
 The bazaar was shut down and the Turks went towards the Tijabar neighbourhood, but the Ottoman army from Sofia kept them at the town bridge and refused them to continue.
 At the beginning of June, "peace and order" was restored.
 A number of priests were killed by the Turks during the rebellion.